 Little Dog In A Big City

-And by helping dogs in the way I suggest, you'll see an improvement in your dog's behaviour, and you'll lose weight at the same time.
+By helping your dog in the way I suggest, you'll see an improvement in your dog's behaviour, and you'll lose weight at the same time.
 So everyone wins!

 This site shows you how to improve your dog's behaviour by becoming his or her personal trainer.
 Using the techniques I outline, your dog will not only become fitter, but also better behaved.